 There was also privacy issues with directly linking certain insights with user profiles and relevant demographic information.

-Based on the insights and feedback from the first version, I reprioritized the database structure by conducting a participatory workshop with several researchers and designers that involves both mind mapping and brainstorming activities, which helped to understand how potential users may value different types of information on the portal.
-The mind mapping exercise and the participatory workshop helped me refocus on the most critical components of a research repository.
+Based on the insights and feedback from the first version, I reprioritized the database structure by conducting a participatory workshop with several researchers and designers that involved both mind mapping and brainstorming activities, which helped to understand how potential users may value different types of information in the portal.
+The mind mapping exercise and the participatory workshop helped me to refocus on the most critical component of a research repository.
 I also further probed into the field of information architecture and data science to understand how best to manage “many-to-many” data relationship.

 What has changed between the first and the second iteration?
 Why?